 Mantra: VAM (pronounced vaam)

 Affirmation: “My feelings are healthy.
-I am strong.
-I am creative.
+I am strong and creative.
 I love myself.”

 Crystals: Carnelian, orange fire agate